FrancoisBruere/CrimeLogger/README.md

 # CrimeLogger
 Crime Logger WASM Blazor - ServerAPI  - SqLiteDB - .Net6 - Using Identity - JWT Bearer

 Application allows registered users to log crimes.
-Markers are placed at crime locations with crime type and dates crimes committed.
-Detail View for viewing crime detail with filter to filter by crime type.
+MapMarkers are placed at crime locations by Geocoding address to lat and long cords storing in sqlite with crime type and the dates crimes committed.
+DetailsView for viewing crime detail with filter to filter by crime type.
 Currently the core is fully functional still working on:
 - Email confirmation on account creation
+- Limiting submissions per user
 - Password reset
 - Crime notification system email or push notification
 - Design html css.